Subscribe to the Prosperous Coach Podcast

-In this episode, I’m doing another ON AIR COACHING Session (where I coach the coach) with Casey Onder.
+In this episode, I’m doing another On Air session (where I coach the coach) with Casey Onder.
 We’re going to determine her ideal target audience for her coaching business.

 A Better Definition of Success

 Casey is an industrial organizational psychologist by training.
 A year ago she left a job in leadership consulting to pursue a career as a coach.

 Her life’s work from here on has to do with reforming what success and work could look like in the US because she’s done a lot of traveling and seen how different it can be in other countries.

 Too Many Ideas = Stuck on the Niche

 When choosing a target audience it really helps to eliminate as many choices as possible so there’s just one or two left to discuss and then only one to refine.

 Casey came to our session feeling like she had a bunch of disparate ideas about potential target audiences for her coaching business.